|

 On November 2, 1967, a spirit who gave his name as Brother John responded to a question from the sitter about abortion by speaking at length about the nature of life and the spirit.
 We have no biographical information about Brother John.

+The overarching issue, he explains, is the fact that the physical body has very little significance.
+Whether the consideration is of the body dropping off at death or the body beginning at conception, the physical body is equally unimportant.
 The primary issue is whether the spirit is able to grow and mature to spiritual maturity.
 The spirit, he explains, doesn't mature until later in development of the human being, and doesn't have the spirit that matures into adulthood until after "a period."

 Abortion must be considered depending on the unique circumstances, and the overriding consideration is spiritual development, not life in the physical body.